 The Helambu Valley Trek is a pleasant short trek nearby the Kathmandu valley.
-Comparatively, it is an easy trek due to its lower elevations.
-The altitude ranges between 800m to 3600m at the highest point.
-Although being so close to Kathmandu.
-Yet the Helambu region remains unspoiled and untouched by modernity.
-Furthermore, the trekking trail passes through verdant forests past several villages.
-These villages are mostly inhabited by the Hyolmo people.
+It is an easy trek comparing to other trekking routes.
+The altitude ranges from 800m to 3600m at the highest point.
+Although, close to Kathmandu, the Helambu region remains unspoiled and untouched by modernity.
+Besides, the trekking trail passes through verdant forests past several villages, with the spectacular view of mountain ranges.

-The Helambu valley is scattered of several Tamang and Sherpa villages along the sides of the Melamchi river.
-Where we, get the opportunity to interact with the local people.
-And also, learn more about their culture, tradition, and lifestyle.
-Meanwhile, the trekking route is less crowded.
-Moreover, it offers a wide range of cultures.
-The trail goes along with spectacular views of Mt. ranges.
+The Helambu valley is a mixture of several Tamang and Sherpa villages along the sides of the Melamchi river.
+We get the opportunity to interact with the local people, learn more about their culture, tradition, and lifestyle.
+Moreover, the trekking route is less crowded, and offers a wide range of cultures.

 Helambu valley trek begins with a drive to Sundarijal.
 Sundarijal is the starting point of our trek.
-It takes about to reach Sundarijal.
-From Sundarijal, we hike through the Shivapuri National Park to Mulkharka.
-And then descend through forests to Chisapani.
-Chispani is one of the best viewpoints on this route.
-Next, the trail follows a ridgeline towards Kutumsang.
-Then, the trail ascends to Tharepati (3567m).
+From Sundarijal, we hike through the Shivapuri National Park to Mulkharka, and descend through forests to Chisapani.
+Chisapani is one of the best viewpoints on this route.
+From Chisapani, the trail follows a ridgeline towards Kutumsang adn then ascends to Tharepati (3567m).
 Tharepati is the highest point of this trek.
-Hence we get great views of mountains from Tharepati.
+Hence, we get great views of mountains from Tharepati.

 Next, we make a gradual descend to Tarkeyghyang.
 From Tarkeyghyang, it is a gradual hike past terraced rice fields and small settlements to Sermathang.
 From Sermathang, we descend to Melamchi Bazaar and drive to Kathmandu.
-Therefore, this trek is the best option for those who would love to taste both nature and culture in a short span of time.
+This trek is the best option for those who would love to taste both nature and culture in a short span of time.